Have you considered getting involved in property renovations?

 If it’s a major renovation, most lenders will want a fixed-price contract from a licensed builder.

-They will only lend on a completion valuation, so you will need to have all your costings done up front.
+They will only lend on a completion valuation, so you will need to have all your costs done upfront.

 If you already have equity in your home or another investment property, you could take out an investment loan for the whole cost of the renovation.